"I float in liquid gardens from as far away as Jupiter sulpher mines"

 First time ever on (official) CD for this terrific album which followed "Cry Of Love" back in the early 70s.
 As said above, the sound here is far superior to that of "First Rays Of The New Rising Sun".
+A fantastic album.

 See "Posthumous Studio Albums - 70s" for the album review.

 Dolly Dagger, Earth Blues, Room Full Of Mirrors, Hey Baby - also on First Rays Of The Rising Sun (with inferior mastering)